What is this thing called "my data" and why does seemingly everyone want to get hold of it?

 Eric Schmidt (at this time CEO of Google), 2009

-Users can choose to export their data, delete it selectively or in its entirety, or simply opt out of any data collection.
+Users can choose to export their data, delete it selectively or in its entirety.

 Operators of small and mid-sized websites and web applications are faced with growing challenges not only since the introduction of GDPR: how do they gain insights into what users are interested in and which of the features offered are being used?
 Is it possible to showcase transparent and considerate handling of user data - i.e. neither being spy or data leech - without surrendering and abandoning usage metrics altogether?